AI Tools Deep Dive

 The tools are not mutually exclusive.
 Running both on the same codebase is a valid workflow.
 Codex handles the backlog of well-defined tasks while Claude Code drives the exploratory, high-context work.

-Codex runs in a remote cloud sandbox and integrates tightly with GitHub for fire-and-forget tasks like bug fixes and PR generation.
+Codex can run locally through the CLI or remotely through cloud tasks, with GitHub support for fire-and-forget tasks like bug fixes and PR generation.
 Claude Code runs locally on your machine with direct filesystem access, MCP server support, and interactive development capabilities.
-Codex is best for hands-off task execution; Claude Code is best for iterative, high-context work.
+Codex is best for terminal and async task delegation; Claude Code is best for iterative, high-context work.

 Yes.
 Codex reads your tsconfig.json, respects compiler options, runs tsc to validate output, and iterates until the build passes.
 It handles monorepos with multiple tsconfig files and understands pnpm, npm, and yarn workspace configurations.